They are in fact both on the same side… they are both on the side of war.

 We have this instinct in common with all animals and therefore it’s clear that – while this is at times necessary for survival – this is a part of our “lower nature”.

-And then this is how we are different from animals, we have the ability to transcend our lower nature, to see beyond just our own survival and reach for the greater good of all.
+But then here is how we are different from our animal friends, we have the ability to transcend our lower nature, to see beyond just our own survival and reach for the greater good of all.

 I realized that every time I point a finger and create an “Us Vs Them”, I am a part of the problem.
 I am contributing to the division in the world.
 This doesn’t necessarily make the trouble in the world any easier to deal with, but it leaves me with one option only and I like it… the only option left to me is, “how do we do this together?”